Franklin Browne: Sporting and professional life

 After leaving school, Browne went up to Trinity College, Oxford to study law, graduating with a Third Class degree in 1895.
-He did not play cricket for the university side, but did for his college, captaining the Trinity team in 1895.
+He did not play cricket for Oxford University, but did for his college, captaining the Trinity team in 1895.
 That year he scored 184 runs not out in a match against Balliol College, as Trinity scored 410 for five in reply to Balliol's 370 for seven.
 He was described as a free scoring batsman who could play the cut shot well.
 He followed his father into the law, and was articled as solicitor in 1903 in FC Matthews, Browne and Company, his father's firm.
 He became a partner in Irvine, Borrowman and Brown in 1904 and worked in a variety of firms throughout his life, at times with his brother Montague as a partner.
 He served as a Justice of the Peace at Gravesend.

 Browne first played for Kent's Second XI in 1894, but did not play any first-class cricket until 1899.
 During that season he played club cricket for Beckenham Cricket Club, scoring four centuries during the season.
-He made his first-class debut against MCC at Lord's at the beginning of June, scoring two and ten runs in his two innings, before playing again for the county later in the month, this time at Trent Bridge with Nottinghamshire as the opposition.
+He made his first-class debut against Marylebone Cricket Club (MCC) at Lord's at the beginning of June, scoring two and ten runs in his two innings, before playing again for the county later in the month, this time at Trent Bridge with Nottinghamshire as the opposition.
 He did not play first-class cricket again until 1901, when he appeared in seven matches for Kent, all in May and June.
 (Note: It was common for amateur cricketers such as Browne to play only when they were able to arrange time away from their workplace.)
 He scored a total of 214 runs at a batting average of 23.7, including scores of 32 and 53 not out during a match against MCC, the former in a partnership of 104 runs with Jack Mason for the fifth-wicket.
 Other notable scores during the season included 31 not out against the touring South Africans at Beckenham and 42 against Essex at Leyton.

-Although he played club cricket for a variety of amateur sides, including Incogniti and Band of Brothers, as well as for sides such as Cobham, Sevenoaks Vine and Bickley Park, Browne only made one further first-class appearance.
-In 1903 he appeared for a Kent side against the touring Gentlemen of Philadelphia at Beckenham.
-He was the secretary of Beckenham Cricket Club in 1904 and is known to have played cricket into the 1930s, appearing for MCC sides, of which he was a member.
+Although he regularly played club cricket, Browne only made one further first-class appearance.
+In 1903, he appeared for Kent against the touring Gentlemen of Philadelphia at Beckenham.
+He was the secretary of Beckenham Cricket Club in 1904, and is known to have played cricket into the 1930s, appearing for MCC, of which he was a member.
 He also played field hockey for Old Alleynians.